sjoachimsthaler/dbus-kostal/README.md

 | ONPREMISE  | L1Position | Which input on the Shelly in 3-phase grid is supplying a single Multi |

-### Remapping L1
-In a 3-phase grid with a single Multi, Venus OS expects L1 to be supplying the only Multi.
-This is not always the case.
-If for example your Multi is supplied by L3 (Input `C` on the Shelly) your GX device will show AC Loads as consuming from both L1 and L3.
-Setting `L1Position` to the appropriate Shelly input allows for remapping the phases and showing correct data on the GX device.

-If your single Multi is connected to the Input `A` on the Shelly you don't need to change this setting.
-Setting `L1Position` to `2` would swap the `B` CT & Voltage sensors data on the Shelly with the `A` CT & Voltage sensors data on the Shelly.
-Respectively, setting `L1Position` to `3` would swap `A` and `C` inputs.

 ## Used documentation
 - https://github.com/victronenergy/venus/wiki/dbus#grid   DBus paths for Victron namespace GRID
 - https://github.com/victronenergy/venus/wiki/dbus#pv-inverters   DBus paths for Victron namespace PVINVERTER